-What Is Jupyter Enterprise Gateway?
+What Is Jupyter Kernel Provisionning?

 By default, Jupyter runs kernels locally, which can exhaust server resources.
-A resource manager can be used to deal with this issue.
-Jupyter Enterprise Gateway (https://jupyter-enterprise-gateway. readthedocs.io/) (JEG) is a pluggable open-source framework that leverages local underlying resource managers, such as Slurm or Kubernetes, to distribute kernels across the compute cluster.
-In addition to scalability, JEG also provides an improved multi-user support, and more granular security for Jupyter.
-This makes Jupyter more useful for enterprise, scientific, and academic implementations.
+A resource manager, such as a workload manager (Slurm, PBS, LSF) or Kubernetes, can be used to deal with this issue.

+Jupyter Kernel Provisioning (https://jupyter-client.readthedocs.io/en/latest/provisioning. html#kernel-provisioning) provides a pluggable interface to distribute kernels across the compute cluster, and uses local underlying resource managers.

+The Jupyter Kernel Provisioning framework provides scalability, an improved multi-user support, and a more granular security for Jupyter, in comparison with Jupyter Enterprise Gateway.

-In BCM, all the technologies mentioned in these sections are combined to provide a powerful, customizable and user-friendly Jupyter Notebook web interface running on a lightweight, multi-tenant, multi-language, scalable and secure environment, ready for a wide range of enterprise scenarios.
+In BCM, all the technologies mentioned in these sections are combined to provide a powerful, customizable and user-friendly JupyterLab web interface running on a lightweight, multi-tenant, multilanguage, scalable and secure environment, ready for a wide range of enterprise scenarios.

-For convenience, in the following sections, Jupyter is generally used to collectively refer to Jupyter Notebook, JupyterHub, JupyterLab and Jupyter Enterprise Gateway.
+For convenience, in the following sections, Jupyter is generally used to collectively refer to Jupyter Notebook, JupyterHub and JupyterLab